 What to do if your housing benefit stops

-The council must write to you and explain why your payments have been suspended.
+The council should also write and tell you why your payments stopped.

 Some changes mean that you need to apply for universal credit if you need help with rent.